Federal Budget Process

 The FY 2017 budget was never passed.
 Instead, a continuing resolution kept funding at FY 2016 levels.

 The FY 2018 budget was passed after the government shut down twice.
-A continuing resolution keeps the government running until March 23, 2018.
-It gives Congress enough time to pass appropriation bills.
+A continuing resolution kept the government running until March 23, 2018.
+On that day, Congress passed the Omnibus Spending Bill to appropriate funds for the discretionary budget.

 The first shut down occurred on January 26.
 Democrats opposed any bill that didn't protect immigrants eligible for Deferred Action for Childhood Arrivals.
 If Congress doesn't develop a permanent fix, Trump's immigration plan will end the program in February.